OpenSourceOV/scanner-image-capture-instructions/instructions.md

 The AutoIT software will only run on the Windows operating system, however you can run the Windows operating system on a mac using virtualisation software such as [Parallels Desktop for Mac](http://www.parallels.com/au/products/desktop/) or [Oracle VirtualBox](https://www.virtualbox.org/).

-## Running two or more scanners on the same machine
+## Running multiple scanners on the same machine

 1. For each scanner open up a new instance of the VueScan software.
 Open the program as you would do normally to create a new instance.